-This comprehensive guide is the ultimate resource for buying an electric scooter.
-You will learn about electric scooter price classes, features, components, distributors, maintenance, and some tools that will help you with your buying research.
+This comprehensive beginner’s guide is the ultimate resource for buying an electric scooter.
+You will learn about price classes, features to consider, tips for riding, maintenance, safety, laws, component parts, micromobility, and electric scooter history, and gain some tools that will help you with your buying research.

 Electric scooter buying guide

 The guide is divided into a few sections.
 Feel free to use the links below to jump straight to what you’re looking for.
 If you’re totally new to electric scooters, then it’s helpful to read the whole guide.

 Not sure you’re in the right place?
 We have lots of other guides.